frostyfoss/scrap_sanfoundry/README.md

-# scrap_sanfoundry
+# Scrapy v1.0
-A Simple Python script to scrap all the question and answer from a sanfoundry.com url
+A Simple Python program to scrap all the question and answer of a single webpage from a sanfoundry.com domain.

 Unzip the executable and use the command as: scrapy <url>